What are Root Canals?

 A root canal is the most common endodontic procedure, and one of the most common dental procedures overall.
 There are more than 15 million root canals performed in the US every year.
 A root canal can help both diagnose and treat damage within the dental pulp.
 Damage to the pulp can come from a cracked tooth or dental infection.
 To prevent further damage to the tooth such as a toothache, bone loss, discoloration and swelling, the patient should get that tooth removed.

 The doctor performs a root canal by drilling a hole in the tooth to reach the inside.
-He then cleans the inside of the tooth is thoroughly and then fils the hole to seal the tooth and prevent any dirt or bacteria from entering the tooth again.
+He then cleans the inside of the tooth is thoroughly and then fills the hole to seal the tooth and prevent bacteria from entering the tooth again.
 The doctor places a temporary filling as well.
 This procedure is performed under a local anesthetic in your doctor’s office.
 The patient will need to make a follow-up appointment to restore the appearance of the tooth with a permanent filling or crown that will help prevent further damage.
 The success rate for root canal procedures are as high as 95 percent.

 Root Canal Retreatment

 After a root canal procedure, some teeth may not heal as expected or may suffer from a new infection which will require the doctor to perform another root canal procedure.
-This often occurs when the initial treatment did not remove all of the affected areas, when decay accumulates again in the treated area, or when the tooth becomes cracked or loose and is exposed to new infection.
+This often occurs when the initial treatment did not remove all of the affected areas, when infection accumulates again in the treated area, or when the tooth becomes cracked or loose and is exposed to new infection.

 Some patients may not experience any symptoms from this condition, while others may experience swelling or pain while chewing.
 It is important to see your endodontist if you are suffering from any symptoms in a previously treated tooth.

 In order to treat a tooth that did not heal properly or has been infected again after a root canal procedure, we will perform a retreatment procedure to ensure that the tooth is thoroughly clear of any decay and is able to function properly.
+Dr. Garza’s advanced training allows him to do laser root canals for improved results.

 Candidates for Root Canal Retreatment